Hawai'i Volcanoes National Park

 Hawai’i Volcanoes National Park is currently recovering from the 2018 eruption of Kīlauea volcano.
 Much of the park has re-opened, but several areas are still closed.
 Read more.

 Elevation Gain: 1200’

 This long dayhike or backpack is one of the best in the entire National Park, and is the closest you can get to the site of the former eruption, Pu’u ʻŌʻō.
 This hike starts with the beginning of the Pu’u Huluhulu trail.
 The Nāpau trail crosses vast oceans of new lava and skirts a few massive craters before entering a 150 year-old rainforest.
-After hiking in the rainforest for a bit, you abruptly come to the edge of Nāpau Crater, which provides the closest vantage possible to the current eruption site.
+After hiking in the rainforest for a bit, you abruptly come to the edge of Nāpau Crater, which provides the closest vantage possible to the former eruption site.
 If you’re lucky enough (or plan well enough) to do this hike on a clear day, you’ll have an amazing view.
 Those wishing to make a backpack out of this long hike can camp at the Nāpau Campground located at the end of the trail.
 Register for a camping permit and pay your fee at the Visitor Center or the Backcountry Office.

 Trailhead: From the Park entrance, drive about 50 feet and turn south on Crater Rim Drive.
 Follow Crater Rim Drive to Chain of the Craters Road.
 On the Chain of the Craters road, find the Mauna Ulu parking area at the end of a short spur road that departs Chain of the Craters road between the 3 and 4 mile markers.
 The spur road dead-ends into a roundabout with a small parking area with a restroom.

 Gear: This is a long hike in a big wilderness, so pack enough gear for a very long day hike.
 Bring extra water and food, and ensure you have appropriate raingear and some warm clothing because this entire hike is about 3000' above sea level.